The Multiplication Formulas of Weighted Quantum Cluster Functions: Special version in hereditary case

 \subsection{Recalculation and simplification}

-Theorem \ref{onedimtilde} is a special version of Theorem \ref{onedim2} which was proved generally in Section \ref{sectionofonedim2}.
-But in this subsection, we calculate the right hand side again to show a more simple expression.
+Theorem \ref{onedimtilde} is a special case of Theorem~\ref{onedim2} which was proved generally in Section \ref{sectionofonedim2}.
+But in this subsection, we calculate the right-hand side again to obtain a simple expression.
+We always assume $M$, $N$ are indecomposable coefficient-free rigid objects in $\widetilde{\mathcal{A}}$ with ${\dim_k\Hom_{\mathcal{C}}(M,\Sigma N)=1}$ and the triangles